ManimCommunity/manim/docs/source/guides/deep_dive.rst

 The session specification separates primary artifact intent (an ``OutputSpec``) from presentation requests such as opening the completed artifact or displaying a live preview.
-It also preserves whether dry-run execution was requested.
-A dry run and an artifact-less render both have an effective output format of ``none``, but the reason remains available without rereading mutable global configuration.
+It also records dry-run execution separately from artifact selection.
+A dry run requests semantic scene evaluation without rasterizing frames or using media and cache resources.
+In contrast, ``format = none`` only suppresses the primary artifact; an OpenGL live preview with automatic output still rasterizes and displays frames without writing a file.
+Both requests have an effective output format of ``none``, so the session's ``dry_run`` field preserves the intended execution behavior.

+The current renderer loops do not yet enforce no-raster dry runs; the session field preserves that request for Manager-owned execution.
 Resolution also validates requests against the selected renderer's capabilities.
 For example, Cairo rejects live preview, while OpenGL advertises support for it.
-With ``format = auto``, requesting live preview selects no file output; a concrete format records the render as well.
+A concrete format records the live preview as well.

 Inspecting the initialization methods of both renderers shows that they instantiate a :class:`.SceneFileWriter`.
 The writer must receive the already